twse/random-stuff/README.md

 This file includes data files and registry keys for all versions of FontCreator.

 ## Translations for various programs
-* **EasyPaint** – Danish, Dutch, Finnish, German, Hungarian, Italian, Korean, Polish, Portuguese (Brazil), Romanian, Spanish, Swedish and Turkish (UTF-8).
-Only Chinese (Simplified), Czech, French and Russian translations are included.
+* **EasyPaint** by Nikita Grishko et al. to German, Hungarian, Korean, Polish, Portuguese (Brazil), Spanish and Swedish (UTF-8).
+In the distribution only Chinese (Simplified), Czech, French and Russian translations are spread.
-* **SPFig** – Dutch (CP850).
-Only English and French translations are included.
+* **SPFig** by Pierre Santoni to Dutch (CP850).
+In the distribution only English and French translations are spread.
-* **Tinke** – Czech, Dutch, Korean, Portuguese (Brazil) and Russian (UTF-8).
-Only English, French, Italian and Spanish translations for user interface and English, French and Spanish translations for plugins are included.
+* **Tinke** by Benito Palacios Sánchez to Czech, Dutch, Korean, Portuguese (Brazil) and Russian (UTF-8).
+In the distribution only English, French, Italian and Spanish translations for user interface and English, French and Spanish translations for plugins are spread.